Larger text size icon Smaller text size icon

 Litchfield Council

-History/Origin Kundook Place is named in commemoration of Sam Kundook, an Aboriginal man, employed at Government House for a number of years.
+History/Origin Kundook Place is named in honour of Larrakia man Sam Kundook, who together with his wife, Silver, were employed at Government House in Darwin for many years.

 Register & Gazettal information